The countable existentially closed pseudocomplemented semilattice: Abstract

 \section{Abstract}

-{As the class $\mathcal{PCSL}$ of pseudocomplemented semilattices is a universal Horn class generated by a single finite structure it has a $\aleph_0$-categorical model companion $\mathcal{PCSL}^*$.
+As the class $\mathcal{PCSL}$ of pseudocomplemented semilattices is a universal Horn class generated by a single finite structure it has a $\aleph_0$-categorical model companion $\mathcal{PCSL}^*$.
 As $\mathcal{PCSL}$ is inductive the models of $\mathcal{PCSL}^*$ are exactly the existentially closed models of $\mathcal{PCSL}$.
-We will construct the unique existentially closed countable model of $\mathcal{PCSL}$ as a direct limit of algebraically closed pseudocomplemented semilattices.}
+We will construct the unique existentially closed countable model of $\mathcal{PCSL}$ as a direct limit of algebraically closed pseudocomplemented semilattices. \keywords{Existentially closed \and Pseudocomplemented semilattice \and Model companion \and $\aleph_0$-categoricity} \subclass{03C05 \and 03C10 \and 06D15}